 Milos Raonic (12/1)

-Djokovic v Murray is the final that everyone expects in 2017, and this will be reflected by Sun Bets Wimbledon betting odds.
-Last year was no different, but the latter instead faced Canadian underdog Milos Raonic, as the Canadian played with perfectly-channelled aggression throughout the tournament.
-Though successful in his bid to win Wimbledon for a second time, Murray was left reflecting on what he could only consider a laboured triumph over Raonic.
+Djokovic v Murray is the final that everyone expects in 2017.
+Last year was no different, but the latter instead faced Canadian underdog Milos Raonic, as the Canadian played with perfectly-channeled aggression throughout the tournament.
+Though successful in his bid to win Wimbledon for the second time, Murray was left reflecting on what he could only consider a laboured triumph over Raonic.

 A first Grand Slam final is a huge milestone for any player, and with a similar attitude, there is no reason to believe that Raonic cannot emulate last year’s performance.
 Improving on it would, of course, make him the first Canadian to triumph at Wimbledon.